Wblake95/Wblake95.github.io/_posts/2024-01-11-Advent-Of-Code-Day-3-part1.md

             table[incr] = table[incr] + j
         incr += 1
 ```
-After that, I did 2 `for` loops to go threw each line and character looking for symbols"---"since they appear the least"---"for efficiency.
+After that, I did 2 `for` loops to go threw each line and character looking for symbols---since they appear the least---for efficiency.
 From there, All I did was if statements to look in all directs for a number.
 ``` python
 for i in table.keys():
     for j in range(len(table[i])):